mjwen/bondnet/bondnet/scripts/examples/predict/README.md

 ## Pretrained models

-Two pretrained models are available for use: one trained on the `mesd` BDE da taset of homolytic and heterolytic bond dissociations for molecules of charge -1, 0, and  1;
+Two pretrained models are available for use: one trained on the `bdncm` BDE da taset of homolytic and heterolytic bond dissociations for molecules of charge -1, 0, and  1;
 the other trained on the `pubchem` BDE dataset of homolytic bond dissociation of neutral molecules.
-The default model is `pubchem` and models can be switched by providing the dataset name (`mesd` or `pubchem`).
+The default model is `pubchem` and models can be switched by providing the dataset name (`bdncm` or `pubchem`).

 ## Make predictions for all bonds in molecules

 For a given molecule, all its bonds are broken to create a number reactions.
 For a given bond, all possible charge combinations for the products are considered and the smallest energy is reported.
 Take the `C-O` bond in `H3C-OH` as an example.
-Assume we use the `mesd` model and `H3C-OH` has a charge of `0`, then there are three reactions because molecules are allowed to have charge -1, 0, and 1 in the `mesd` model:
+Assume we use the `bdncm` model and `H3C-OH` has a charge of `0`, then there are three reactions because molecules are allowed to have charge -1, 0, and 1 in the `bdncm` model:

 - `H3C-OH (0) --> H3C (0)  + OH (0)`
 - `H3C-OH (0) --> H3C (-1)  + OH (1)`